Guidelines for Sharing in Classic/Basic

 - Gap Time—Any incidents which occur from the time a child leaves his parents’ membership to the date he begins his own, will not be shared.

-A newborn, whose addition to the membership will increase the monthly share amount, will be included within the membership retroactive to the date of birth, as long as you notify SMI to add him to the membership no later than 30 days after the birth; otherwise, the effective membership date will be no earlier than the date of notification to SMI.
+A newborn, whose addition to the membership will increase the monthly share amount, will be included within the membership retroactive to the date of birth, as long as at least one parent was a member as of the baby’s birth and you notify SMI to add him to the membership no later than 30 days after the birth; otherwise, the effective membership date will be no earlier than the date of notification to SMI.
 SMI should be notified as soon as possible to add subsequent newborn children to the membership.
 Please be aware that there are specific Guidelines addressing sharing needs for a newborn (Section IX).

 Adopted, unmarried children are considered members of the family the same as biological children.